Extending Multilingual Machine Translation through Imitation Learning: Analysis

 \subsection{Copy and Off-Target Problems}

-Our analysis focuses two common problems in large-scale MNMT models.
-The copying problem~\cite{liu-etal-2021-copying} refers to the phenomenon where certain words are excessively copied by the models from the source side to the target side instead of being accurately translated.
-On the other hand, the off-target problem~\cite{zhang-etal-2020-improving} arises when the MNMT model translates the text into an incorrect language.
+To further demonstrate the effectiveness of our approach, we examine two common challenges in large-scale multilingual models.
+The copying problem~\citep{liu-etal-2021-copying} refers to the excessive copying of words from the source language to the target language, rather than accurate translation.
+The off-target problem~\citep{zhang-etal-2020-improving} occurs when the MNMT model translates text into an incorrect language.
+We evaluate the copy ratio (CR) and off-target ratio (OTR) as introduced by~\cite{lai-etal-2023-mitigating}, with further details provided in Appendix~\ref{appendix:cr_otr}.

+Table~\ref{tab:copy_off} presents the CR of the extended model for translations from \texttt{prs\_Arab} to the original languages, and the OTR for translations from the original languages to \texttt{tat\_Cyrl}.
+We highlight the following findings: (i) Our approach effectively reduces both \textit{CR} and \textit{OTR}, addressing these challenges. (ii) The results align with the comparisons presented in Tables~\ref{tab:q1} and~\ref{tab:q2}, demonstrating that our method outperforms other baselines in extending to new languages.
+This indicates that our model effectively integrates the new language’s representation, leading to reductions in both \textit{CR} and \textit{OTR}.